 Your finger is on the trigger of the Canon

 about to blast one frozen moment into the infinity of Truth.

 And here's one of us sliding that impossibly heavy

 across a carpet laid upon the snowy sidewalk

 and into your studio.

 A glorious triumph

-assigned to the Faith we could make it across.
+assigned only to the Faith we could make it across.

-So many I wish could yet be written
+So many I wish could yet be illustrated.

 in an Empty Moonlit Room